 Click the Close button after you have added the file.

-You can add multiple data files to your Outlook profile whenever you want to access the data of any backed-up file stored on your personal machine.
-After, getting the required information, the data file is no more required, hence you can consider closing the file from the left navigation pane so that your Outlook profile is uncluttered.
+You have the flexibility to add multiple data files to your Outlook profile whenever you need to access data from backed-up files stored on your personal computer.
+Once you’ve retrieved the necessary information, these data files may no longer be necessary.
+Therefore, you can choose to close them from the left navigation pane, ensuring that your Outlook profile remains uncluttered.

 To do so, follow the simple steps to close the Outlook data file from 2016, 2013 & 2010.